ga-chicago/wdi-ocr/0_onboarding/required_software.md

 * **Why**: WDI requires that we
 * **Instructions**: On newer versions of OS X, search the Mac App Store for **XCode** and download/install it (it is free).
 On older versions that do not have the Mac App Store, you will need to create a *free* Apple account and download it at https://developer.apple.com/xcode/downloads/.
 Once you install XCode, please open it and accept the EULA (feel free to close the app once you complete this).

+#### WebStorm

+* **What**: A full IDE for Javascript.
+* **Why**: It is a professional editor for Javascript that will contain many tools that are helpful for newbies.
+* **Instructions**: You will need to apply for a 1-year student license at https://www.jetbrains.com/student/.
+When applying, select **Official Document** and provide a PDF copy of your enrollment agreement from admissions.
+Licenses are usually emailed out within a few days.
+Until then, you may download the trial version and apply your license later at https://www.jetbrains.com/webstorm/.

 #### Atom Text Editor

 * **What**: A modern day, open source text editor.